ZeppelinDesignLabs/Macchiato-Mini-Synth/README.md

 You are almost there!
 If Arduino is running, close it and then re-start it.
 Look in the pulldown menu Tools > Board >.
 Look for and select the entry "Atmega644PA @ 16MHz w/Arduino as ISP".

 ## TESTING

+Load a short sample sketch from the Mozzi github page and see if it will compile.
+Now load the Macchiato sketch and see if it will compile.
+If it does not, read the error messages carefully.
+They will likely reveal a missing or misplaced component somewhere.
+Compare the errors to these setup instructions.
+You will probably find you missed a step, or placed something in the wrong folder.
+Correct the error and try again until the Macchiato sketch compiles.

+Congratulations!
+You are now ready to familiarize yourself with the possibilities of the Mozzi library and to develope your own custom Macchiato.
+For terrific Mozzi support, join the mozzi-users Google group.
+If you wish, feel free to create a branch off the Master branch here on Github.
+Either tweak the code as-is for enhanced performance, or use the Macchiato as a hardware platform to develop a completely different instrument.
+You have thirteen keys, eight knobs and even a few extra pins for input.
+Find out what you can do with them, and share it with the world!